 There are three main types of ammonia vaporizers.
 Knowing the differences between the three types is helpful when searching for a new ammonia vaporizer.

 Closed-loop anhydrous ammonia vaporization has small quantities of anhydrous ammonia vapor (less than 300-400 pounds per hour).
 Systems may be used as a closed-loop or as a pressurized tank-type vaporization system.
-Vaporization in this system is usually a heat (electric) that is in the pressure vessel that is adjacent to and beneath the storage tank.
+Vaporization in this system is usually a heat (electric) in the pressure vessel adjacent to and beneath the storage tank.

 Once-through, anhydrous vaporization needs flow control skids for large installations for utilities.
 These systems include vaporizer vessels that accept liquid input.
 They produce a continuous stream of ammonia vapor that gets processed.
 Vaporization in these systems uses either hot water, electricity, or steam.
 The vapor flow in this system gets regulated with a flow control valve.
 Flow is measured with a flow transmitter.